Shelley E. Taylor: Social cognition

-With an undergraduate by the name of Susan Fiske at Harvard, Taylor began a research program on salience and the effects that salience has on people's inferences.
+With an undergraduate named Susan Fiske at Harvard, Taylor began a research program on salience and the effects that salience has on people's inferences.
 In a famous paper, Taylor and Fiske found that "point of view influences perceptions of causality, such that a person who engulfs your visual field is seen as more impactful in a situation...imagining actions from the perspective of a particular character leads to empathetic inference and recall of information best learned from that person's perspectives."
-Taylor also did other work on salience with regard to stereotyping and cognitive biases.
+Taylor also did other work on salience about stereotyping and cognitive biases.
 For example, she found that if a person in your field is a token or solitary member of a group, they are more likely to be viewed in stereotyped role than if the person was a member of the majority group and their identity is much more salient.
-For example, when people observed a group of men and women having a discussion, the viewers organized their recall around gender, such that when people were likely to incorrectly attribute a comment from one person to another, it was usually mixing up a woman's comment with another woman or mixing up a man's comment with another man (Taylor, 1981).
+For example, when people observed a group of men and women having a discussion, the viewers organized their recall around gender, such that when people were likely to attribute a comment from one person to another incorrectly, it was usually mixing up a woman's comment with another woman or mixing up a man's comment with another man (Taylor, 1981).

-Taylor also has made contributions to social cognition with her "top of the head phenomena" (Taylor & Fiske, 1978).
-The top of the head phenomena states that "the more salient an actor is, the more an observer will ascribe a causality to him or her rather than to other less salient actors."
-For example, in a situation with a clear leader, other actors are focused on the leader and the leader is seen as the cause of an event as opposed to external events or other actors, even when it is not true.
-It is hypothesized that people focus mostly on the salience of a person to make snap judgments as opposed to truly understanding a given situation (Goethals et al., 2004: pg.
+Taylor has also contributed to social cognition with her "top of the head phenomena" (Taylor & Fiske, 1978).
+The top of the head phenomena states, "the more salient an actor is, the more an observer will ascribe a causality to him or her rather than to other less salient actors."
+For example, in a situation with a clear leader, other actors are focused on the leader and the leader is seen as the cause of an event instead of external events or other actors, even when it is not true.
+It is hypothesized that people focus mostly on the salience of a person to make snap judgments instead of truly understanding a given situation (Goethals et al., 2004: pg.
 59).

 In 1984, Taylor co-authored a book entitled Social Cognition with her former student Susan Fiske.
-This book became instrumental in defining the scope and ambition of the nascent field of social cognition.
-A second edition was published in 1991, and a sequel of sorts entitled Social Cognition: From Brains to Culture appeared in 2007.
-Taylor has also conducted research on social comparison processes and continues to conduct and publish research on social cognition throughout the 1990s and 2000s.
+This book became instrumental in defining the scope and ambition of the nascent social cognition field.
+A second edition was published in 1991, and a sequel entitled Social Cognition: From Brains to Culture appeared in 2007.
+Taylor has also researched social comparison processes and continues to conduct and publish research on social cognition throughout the 1990s and 2000s.